manybrain/m8rdocs/source/indexold.html.md

 - <a href='https://www.mailinator.com/v3/#/#pricing_table_pane'>Subscribe for Mailinator API access</a>

-- <a href='https://manybrain.github.io/m8rdocs/indexold.html'>Mailinator V1 API docs [OLD]</a>

 search: true
 ---
 # Mailinator

-Whereas most email systems are bulit around the concept of "account/inbox ownership", Mailinator is an email system built around "entire domain inbox ownership".
-This allows companies to have instant access to millions of email addresses for system and automation testing of their software.

-Mailinator also provides a "public" domain for personal use where all email addresses (@mailinator.com) are completely public and usable by anyone.
+Mailinator is an email system that accepts email for any inbox with no sign-up, login, or account creation involved.
+Whereas most email systems revolve around "account ownership" which is centered on a given inbox (e.g. your_email@gmail.com), Mailinator is centered around entire domains.

-## Public Mailinator (all email @mailinator.com)
+## Public Mailinator

 The public Mailinator system (i.e. every possible email address @mailinator.com) creates inboxes when email arrives for them.
-All inboxes (and emails) are in the public domain.
-They are readable and deleteable by anyone.
+All inboxes (and emails) are in the public domain and readable and deleteable by anyone.
 By design, there is NO privacy in the public Mailinator system and is intended for occasional, personal use.

-In addition, all emails in the public Mailinator system auto-delete after a few hours.
+In addition, all emails in the public Mailinator sytem auto-delete after a few hours.
 They are un-retrievable after this happens.
-Public Mailinator emails also may not contain attachments (if they do, they will either not be delivered, or have their attachments stripped before delivery).

 Finally, it's important to note that the Mailinator system is RECEIVE-ONLY. <b>No one can send an email from Mailinator.</b> (Any email appearing to have arrived from an @mailinator address has had it's "From" field forged to appear as such).